chuckstack/chuckstack.github.io/src-ls/success-ai.md

 ## Use of AI

 AI is what enabled conversational enterprise computing.

-AI is what:
+AI does the following for the chuck-stack:

-- allows the terminal to emerge from obscurity to present itself as a first class citizen.
+- allows the terminal to emerge from obscurity to present itself as a first class tool for user engagement.
 - helps normal users create insights from mass amounts of data.
-- helps deploy small, real-time agents to assist in decision making and validation based on insights
+- helps deploy small agents to assist in real-time decision making and validation based on insights
 - helps users automate tasks in their roles with autonomy from IT personnel

 ## AI as a System

 [This video](https://www.youtube.com/watch?v=vRTcE19M-KE) does a great job of characterizing our approach to AI systems deployment.
-Any one model by itself does not drive an organization's success.
-Instead, the chuck-stack's use of work instructions, database conventions, tool deployment, and model prompting drives the chuck-stack.
+Any one model by itself does not help an organization.
+Instead, the chuck-stack's use of work instructions, database conventions, tool deployment, multi-model prompting, and best paractices drive success with the chuck-stack.